 When the coffee is finished brewing (you will hear a characteristic bubbling sound), immediately remove from heat and pour into a cup.
 Fast delivery retains maximum coffee aroma and heat and prevents over-extraction.

-- Fire control: Brew the coffee carefully over medium heat.
-Too much heat can scorch the coffee and give it an unpleasant bitter taste.
+- Fire control: Brew your coffee carefully over medium heat.
+Too much heat can scorch the coffee and give it an unpleasant bitter taste – this is especially important for small coffee pots, whose metal heats up quickly.

-- Water temperature optimization: Use warm water (60-70°C) - this will speed up the brewing process and reduce the risk of burning the coffee.
+- Water temperature optimization: Use warm water (around 60-70°C) – this will speed up the brewing process and reduce the risk of burning the coffee.
+Preheating the water before filling the bottom helps to avoid a long heating process, which can compromise the taste of the coffee.

-- Cleaning rules: After each use, wash the coffee maker thoroughly with warm water without soap.
-Soap can be absorbed into the metal and affect the taste of future coffees.
+- Cleaning rules: After each use, rinse your coffee maker thoroughly with warm, soap-free water.
+Soap can soak into the metal and affect the taste of future coffees.
+Over time, coffee oils and sediment build up, altering the aroma, so regular cleaning ensures a cleaner, more enjoyable cup.

 Common errors and their solutions